echogarden-project/echogarden/docs/Tasklist.md

 ### Alignment

-* In DTW-RA, recognition transcript including something like "Question 2.What does Juan", where "2.What" has a point in the middle, is breaking playback of the timeline
+* In DTW-RA, a recognized transcript including something like "Question 2.What does Juan", where "2.What" has a point in the middle, is breaking playback of the timeline
 * DTW-RA will not work correctly with Polish language texts, due to issues with the eSpeak engine pronouncing `|` characters, which are intended to be used as separators and ignored by all other eSpeak languages

 ### Synthesis